Ramanagiri/AI-Interview-Simulator-Multi-Agent-HR-System/README.md

-# 🧠 AI Multi-Agent Interview Simulator (Gemini Powered)
+# 🧠 AI Multi-Agent Interview Simulator (Google AI Powered)

 This project simulates a real-world AI-powered technical interview using a multi-agent architecture built on top of Google Gemini models.